tusharmanekar/mp-tl-study/README.md

 ### Experiment Setting Parameters

-- `use_pooling`: Whether to use pooling in the model.
-- `pooling_every_n_layers`: The frequency of pooling layers insertion.
-Default: 1
-- `pooling_stride`: The stride used in pooling.
-Default: 2
 - `freeze`: Whether to freeze convolutional layers before the cut.
 - `reinit`: Whether to reinitialize convolutional layers after the cut.
 - `reinit_both_dense`: Whether to reinitialize both dense layers or only the last dense layer.
 Default: True